|Best with base||Gaiam Backless Balance Ball Chair||SEE IT||

-- Best self-standing ball chair: ProBody Pilates Ball Chair
+- Best self-standing: ProBody Pilates Ball Chair

 - Best yoga ball stool: Gaiam Balance Ball Stool

-- Best ergonomic ball chair: PharMeDoc Balance Ball Chair
+- Best ergonomic: PharMeDoc Balance Ball Chair

-- Best stylish balance ball chair: Zenergy Ball Chair
+- Best stylish: Zenergy Ball Chair

-- Best budget ball chair: Trideer Ball Chair
+- Best budget: Trideer Ball Chair

 If you don’t already own a yoga ball, chances are you might be a bit overwhelmed by the similar-looking options available to you.
 Before purchasing, take a moment to think about your needs.
 Do you need a chair on wheels?
 Would you prefer back support?
 Do you want something multi-purpose, or would you rather stick with something more stylish?
 We’ll walk you through a few scenarios so you can get a sense of the best ball chair for your home office.

-If you aren’t used to sitting on an exercise ball, and you like the stability of your regular desk chair, we recommend you buy a ball chair with a base.
+If you aren’t used to sitting on an exercise ball, and you like the stability of your regular desk variety, we recommend you buy one with a base.
 The base will stabilize the ball, keeping it from slipping out from under you, helping you get used to the seat’s elasticity and bounce.
 It will also elevate the ball, so you might have an easier time reaching your desk surface, depending on its height.
 Remember, the best way to sit at a desk includes your feet flat on the floor, your chin parallel to the ground, no bend in your neck, and computer screen at eye level; this is true whether you’re sitting on a balance ball, circle stool, or classic office chair.

 Some ball chair bases will have adjustable, extendable legs and wheels.
 Castor wheels are always a plus; they make it easier to roll and store a chair, plus it’s easy (and fun) to slide around the room if you need a document or device that isn’t already at your desk.
 A ball chair with a base and wheels will likely feel the most similar to your regular desk chair, making for a seamless transition.